koterevma/monitoring/README.md

-# monitoring
+# Monitoring
-Project for monitoring university's servers<br/>
+## Project for monitoring university's servers

 Couple of instrucions will be added soon